 Sometimes they can, but only if the meaning of the sentence doesn’t change.
 A common mistake new writers often make is using that vs. which incorrectly, which ends up changing the meaning of what they’re trying to say.
 For example:

 Trees that stay green all winter are known as conifers.

 Correct. “that stay green all winter” gives us important information we need to understand the idea.

 Trees, which stay green all winter, are known as conifers.

 Incorrect.
-Not all trees stay green all winter, and they’re not all known as conifers.
+The second sentence is wrong because not all trees stay green all winter, and they’re not all known as conifers.

 Sometimes you can use “that” and “which” interchangeably and keep the same meaning.
 You’ll see this more commonly in British English.
 For example:

 She showed him the one that was broken.